FractalLotus/Data-QuickMemoPlus-Reader/README.md

 # DESCRIPTION

 `Data::QuickMemoPlus::Reader` is a module that will extract the text contents from archived QuickMemo+ memos.
+QuickMemo+ is a memo application that comes with LG smartphones.

 QuickMemo+ `lqm` files are in Zip format.
 This module unzips them, parses the json file inside, then extracts the category and memo text